jwerre/ses_template_mailer/README.md

 ### Templates [String]

 Templates should be passed in as `Message.Body.Html` and/or `Message.Body.Text` and should either be template text or a valid uri eg: `https://mybucket.s3.amazonaws.com/template.handlebars`.
 Using an extension name like "handlebars", "pug", "ejs" or "underscore" will overwrite `TemplateType`.
 If `Message.Body.Text` is `null` then a plain text email will be generated from the HTML.
-Templates can also be set with `email.template` before calling send. *Note: Since Pug cannot parse pain text emails text is automatically parsed from html, be sure and nullify text property (`Message.Body.Text=null`) if you're using Pug.*
+Templates can also be set with `email.template` before calling send. *Note: Since Pug cannot parse plain text emails text is automatically parsed from html, be sure and nullify text property (`Message.Body.Text=null`) if you're using Pug.*

 ### Example: